Updated: Aug 11

 The takeaway here is, if you are serious about losing weight you must start cutting down on meat and dairy consumption.
 Nowadays this is very easy to do as there are loads of vegetarian alternatives and literally millions of healthy vegetarian recipes.

-"Alcohol consumption contributes to 3 million deaths each year globally as well as to the disabilities and poor health of millions of people.
-Overall, harmful use of alcohol is responsible for 5.1% of the global burden of disease"
+'Alcohol consumption contributes to 3 million deaths each year globally as well as to the disabilities and poor health of millions of people.
+Overall, harmful use of alcohol is responsible for 5.1% of the global burden of disease,' (WHO – 2020).

-According to Dr Greger ‘moderate drinking does appear to protect against heart disease, perhaps because of a blood-thinning effect, but even light drinking (less than one drink a day) has been found to increase cancer risk,’ (p144 How Not to Die).
+According to Dr Greger ‘moderate drinking does appear to protect against heart disease, perhaps because of a blood-thinning effect, but even light drinking (less than one drink a day) has been found to increase cancer risk,’ (How Not to Die).

 And though the link between light drinking and weight gain is tenuous, with opposing and contradictory findings, ‘recent studies have shown that heavy drinking may be more of a risk factor for weight gain’.